kuidio/docs/docs/02-resources/02-inventory/02_region.md

 # Region

-Sites can be arranged geographically using regions.
-A region might represent a continent, country, city, campus, or other area depending on your use case.
+A `region` in `kuid` represent a geography in which multiple infrastructure resources are grouped A `region` might represent a continent, country, city, campus, or other area depending on your environment.

 ## Parameters